Backbase/documentation-code-samples/service-sdk/16.0.0/create-openapi-client/banking-service/README.md

 ## Authorization

-Requests to this service are authorized with a Backbase Internal JWT, therefore you must access this service via the Backbase Gateway after authenticating with the authentication service.
+Requests to this service are authorized with a Backbase Internal JWT, therefore you must access this service via the Backbase Edge after authenticating with Identity service.

 For local development, an internal JWT can be created from http://jwt.io, entering `JWTSecretKeyDontUseInProduction!` as the secret in the signature to generate a valid signed JWT.